 - Medical Devices

 While the company’s products are used by millions of people globally, Johnson & Johnson underperformed in 2015.
-For instance while its pharmaceutical and consumer business segments grew, its medical devices division declined considerably.
-This was not helped by the underwhelming performance of its anti-hepatitis C drug Olysio in terms of sales as Gilead Science’s competing drug Harvoni claimed market share.
+For instance, while its pharmaceutical and consumer business segments grew, its medical devices division declined considerably.
+This was not helped by the underwhelming performance of its anti-hepatitis C drug Olysio, in terms of sales as Gilead Science’s competing drug Harvoni claimed market share.
 The stock was also hurt by currency fluctuations in 2015 and the company’s 2015 revenues fell by about 5.7%.

 The company has decided to let the bad figures roll of its shoulders and have started to make strategic alliances to get back its market share.
-Johnson & Johnson has announced 5 key collaborations which will see it get involved in producing medication against Hepatitis C, Human Papilloma Virus (HPV, which has been implicated in cervical cancer in women), diabetes and ebola, capturing a market populated by about 650 millions patients.
+Johnson & Johnson has announced 5 key collaborations which will see it get involved in producing medication against Hepatitis C, Human Papilloma Virus (HPV, which has been implicated in cervical cancer in women), diabetes and Ebola, capturing a market populated by about 650 million patients.
 Johnson & Johnson was also able to secure the approval of 8 new drugs in 2015 and will look to build on this in 2016.

 The company has to move fast to forestall more loss of revenue, especially as it is set to lose patents for some of its medications by 2020.
 Estimated revenue decline as a result of loss of patents on some of its neuroscience, anti-infective drugs as well as the patent on Remicade could reach $8m.
 The company looks to forestall this by pushing forward with development of new drugs and overall boost of sales of products from the pharmaceutical division.
 It is pertinent to state the pharma division’s sales has helped the company’s revenues.